mempish/obsidian-auto-note-mover/README.md

 ## Special Thanks
+Thanks to [@farux](https://github.com/farux) for creating the original Auto Note Mover plugin.

 Thanks to [@pjeby](https://github.com/pjeby) for his help in creating this plugin.

 Thanks to [@ggstrader](https://github.com/ggstrader) for the dynamic folder functionality with regex capture groups.